jeffeb3/v1pi/doc/setup.rst

 1. Change the password.

-Also in RapsAP, there is the webui password.
+Also in RapsAP, there is the webgui password.
 Change it in ``System``.

 Set up a Webcam
 =========